 The overall health of the container plants in DG-2B was noted as being good.
 Approximately less than five percent of the container plants in DG-2B were noted as showing varied levels of stress, which is approximately the same percentage of container plants that were showing stress during the previous qualitative monitoring event.
 Stress was likely due to the same reasons as those described for DG-2A.
 In addition, insect galls were observed on several of the willow species.
 Formal mortality counts were taken for DG-2B during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+Similar to DG-2A, some of the willows and Fremont's cottonwoods were showing signs of seasonal dieback.
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of the plants in the DG-2B mitigation area appears to have been successfully completed.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of plants in the mitigation area.
 Photos 7 through 10 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-2B mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, Canada horseweed, mulefat (Baccharis salicifolia), California rose (Rosa californica), and stinging nettle were observed sprouting in the DG-2B mitigation area.
-In addition, dodder was observed growing on some of the shrub and tree species in this mitigation area which could lead to future decline of these shrubs.
-Native cover for the DG-2B mitigation area was estimated to be 50 to 55 percent.
+Native plants such as annual bursage (Ambrosia acanthicarpa), miniature suncup, caterpillar phacelia, Douglas' nightshade (Solanum douglasi), and stinging nettle were observed sprouting in the DG-2B mitigation area.
+Native cover for the DG-2B mitigation area was estimated to be 65 percent.

-Nonnative weed cover in DG-2B was estimated at approximately less than five percent, which is approximately 25 percent less than what was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-2B included black mustard, poison hemlock (Conium maculatum), perennial pepperweed (Lepidium latifolium), and black nightshade (Solanum nigrum).
+Nonnative weed cover in DG-2B was estimated at approximately less than one percent, which is approximately the same percent that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-2B included black mustard and milk thistle (Silybum marianum).
+All nonnative weeds were just starting to germinate and had not gone to flower or seed.
+In addition, evidence of recent weeding was observed in the DG-2B mitigation area.